WebexCC-SA/LAB-2857/docs/01-overview.md

 ![Instant Connect Overview](images/overview.jpg)

 The Webex Instant Connect API provides the flexibility to schedule these sessions from external backends like Customer-Managed Relationship Systems (CRMs) and Electronic Medical Records (EMR) portals.
-Communication is highly secure, ensuring that and no private information is collected any point.
+Communication is highly secure, ensuring that no private information is collected any point.

 As a fully flexible platform, Webex Instant Connect can be utilized for B2C meetings in any industry.
 It also provides relevant functionalities in healthcare, including in-patient tele-consultation, hourly virtual rounding, family visitation, and others.